 Erected by State of Louisiana and National Park Service.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Louisiana Airborne Memorial Bridge (within shouting distance of this marker); Atchafalaya Floodway (approx. 4.2 miles away); a different marker also named Atchafalaya Floodway (approx. 4.6 miles away); a different marker also named Atchafalaya River (approx. 4.8 miles away); Louis Hebert (approx. 7.9 miles away); Stephanie-Martin Duralde House (approx. 9.3 miles away); Poché's (approx. 11 miles away); St. Bernard's Catholic Church (approx. 11.6 miles away).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Louisiana Airborne Memorial Bridge (within shouting distance of this marker); Atchafalaya Floodway (approx. 4.2 miles away); a different marker also named Atchafalaya Floodway (approx. 4.6 miles away); a different marker also named Atchafalaya River (approx. 4.8 miles away); Bottomland Hardwoods (approx. 6˝ miles away); Big Alabama Bayou (approx. 6˝ miles away); Louis Hebert (approx. 7.9 miles away); Stephanie-Martin Duralde House (approx. 9.3 miles away).

 More about this marker.
 Located on the grounds of the Louisiana/Atchafalaya Welcome Center, Interstate 10 Louisiana Exit 121.

 Credits.
-This page was last revised on February 18, 2018.
-This page originally submitted on February 18, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 74 times since then.
+This page was last revised on April 15, 2019.
+It was originally submitted on February 18, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 113 times since then and 7 times this year.
 Photos: 1, 2. submitted on February 18, 2018.